yegor256/blog/_drafts/object.md

 me; I'm a black box for you" or "I'm broken already; fix me first and then use".

 There is nothing in between.
 A final class is a black box that you can't modify by any means.
-It works as it works, and you either use it or throw it away.
-You can't create another class that will inherit its properties.
+He works as he works, and you either use him or throw him away.
+You can't create another class that will inherit his properties.
 This is not allowed because of that `final` modifier.
-The only way to extend such a final class is through decoration of its children.
-Let's say I have the class `HTTPStatus` (see above), and I don't like it.
-Well, I like it, but it's not powerful enough for me.
-I want it to throw an exception if HTTP status is over 400.
-I want its method `read()` to do more that it does now.
-A traditional way would be to extend the class and overwrite its method:
+The only way to extend such a final class is through decoration of his children.
+Let's say I have the class `HTTPStatus` (see above), and I don't like him.
+Well, I like him, but he's not powerful enough for me.
+I want him to throw an exception if HTTP status is over 400.
+I want his method, `read()`, to do more that it does now.
+A traditional way would be to extend the class and overwrite his method:

 {% highlight java %}
 class OnlyValidStatus extends HTTPStatus {